My Husband Has Just Died, Do I Need Probate?

-The term Probate is often used in general terms to describe the process of sorting out a person’s affairs when they die.
+The term 'Probate' is often used in general terms to describe the process of sorting out a person’s affairs when they die.
 This term refers to a legal document, called a Grant of Representation (commonly referred to as a Grant of Probate) which confirms that the person named in the Grant has legal authority to deal with a deceased person's Estate.

-If your spouse left a Will, the person named as Executor will usually deal with the Estate Administration which involves gathering in their assets, paying any tax and outstanding liabilities, and distributing the Estate in accordance with the Will.
+If your spouse left a Will, the person named as Executor will usually deal with the Estate.
+The role of the Executor involves gathering in the Estate assets, paying any tax and outstanding liabilities, and distributing the Estate in accordance with the Will.

-A Grant of Probate confirms that the Executor has authority to carry out this work.
+The Grant of Probate confirms that the Executor has authority to carry out this work.

-Executors and Administrators are collectively known as Personal Representatives or PRs, and Grants of Probate and Grants of Letters of Administration are collectively known as Grants of Representations.
+Executors and Administrators are collectively known as Personal Representatives or PRs, and Grants of Probate and Grants of Letters of Administration are collectively known as Grants of Representation.

 Do I Need a Grant of Representation?

 Jointly held assets, such as bank accounts or property, usually pass to the surviving spouse or owner automatically under the Right of Survivorship.
-A Grant of Representation will not be needed and the production of a death certificate is often all that is required to transfer any such assets to you as the surviving owner.
+A Grant of Representation will not be needed for this and the production of a death certificate is often all that is required to transfer joint assets to you as the surviving owner.

-Alternatively, property may be held jointly as Tenants in Common.
-This is where an individual holds a more distinct share that will not pass by survivorship and will pass in accordance with the deceased’s Will or according to the Intestacy Rules.
-A Grant of Representation will be needed to deal with any assets held jointly as Tenants in Common.
+A Grant of Representation will be needed to deal with any property held jointly as Tenants in Common.
 It is common for property to be held as Tenants in Common where couples have separate children or second marriages are involved.

-Any assets held in your spouse's sole name will need a Grant of Representation.
-However, if the Estate is small and no particular asset exceeds £5,000 then it may not be necessary to obtain a Grant of Representation.
-Instead banks and other financial institutions will usually pay the proceeds of the asset to the PR or beneficiary after completion of a form stating they are entitled to funds.
-Some institutions have a higher limit for requiring a Grant of Representation that can range between £5,000 and £30,000 so it is worth contacting them to check.
+Any significant assets held in your spouse's sole name are likely to need a Grant of Representation.
+However, if the Estate is small, particularly if none of the assets exceed £5,000 then it may not be necessary to obtain a Grant of Representation.
+Instead banks and other financial institutions will usually pay the proceeds of the asset to the PR after completion of a form stating they are entitled to funds.
+Some institutions have a higher limit for requiring a Grant of Representation that can range between £5,000 and £50,000 so it is worth contacting them to check.

-If your spouse had a life insurance policy then the company may pay the proceeds to the named Beneficiary on the production of the death certificate without a Grant of Representation.
+If your spouse had a life insurance policy then the company may pay the proceeds to a nominated Beneficiary on the production of the death certificate, without a Grant of Representation.
 It is worth contacting them early on to clarify this as the policy proceeds can be an important source of funds to meet immediate financial needs.